mostafa-meerzad/git-course/gitTopics.md

 `git log -S"specified text"` returns commits that introduced or removed **specified text** changes that include the given text

-`git log -S"hello world --patch"` shows commits that includes **hello world** in the files and shows the difference
+`git log -S"hello world" --patch` shows commits that includes **hello world** in the files and shows the difference

 `git log --oneline startId..endId` showing commits between specified range of commits